Spring Place (club): Membership club

 Every member is vetted by the Spring Place Membership Committee.
-Both the New York and Beverly Hills clubs host a series of events and cultural programming, ranging from performances to panel discussions, all led by creative professionals.
+Both the New York City and Beverly Hills clubs host a series of events and cultural programming, ranging from performances to panel discussions, all led by creative professionals.

 Coworking space

 Spring Place's coworking space provides a collaborative workspace connecting work, leisure, and entertainment for a global community of entrepreneurs.

 Architecture and design

 Spring Place New York

 As part of the 140,000 square foot Spring Studios, Spring Place comprises 64,000 square feet and its interiors were outfitted by Bluarch Architecture.
 In 2016, the newly opened Spring Place by Bluarch was the Best of the Year Winner for Bar/Lounge by Interior Design (magazine).

 Spring Place Beverly Hills

 Spring Place's Los Angeles club consists of 40,000 square feet in Beverly Hills, with a 6,500 square-foot rooftop.
 The space includes a coworking space, private offices, private dining rooms, open hot desks, lounges, showroom space, and phone booths.
 Interior design was led by wHY Architecture's founding partner and creative director Kulapat Yantrasast.